English

 Gradient Descent and Optimizer Geometry: Momentum, Adam, and Loss Surfaces

 This article uses a two-dimensional quadratic function.
-The start point and target are the same, but different optimizers take different routes because they treat curvature, history, and scale differently.
+The start point and target are the same, but different optimizers take completely different routes because they treat curvature, history, and scale differently.
+We will delve into the mathematical underpinnings and the real-world engineering constraints of these algorithms.

 L(x, y) = 1/2 * (8x^2 + y^2) + 0.8xy